dotnet/docs/docs/core/diagnostics/runtime-events.md

  These runtime events capture information about exceptions that are thrown.

  [Interop Events](runtime-interop-events.md)
- These runtime events capture information about Microsoft intermediate language (MSIL) stub generation.
+ These runtime events capture information about Common Intermediate Language (CIL) stub generation.

  [Loader and Binder Events](runtime-loader-binder-events.md) These events collect information relating to loading and unloading assemblies and modules.